-As of January 2018, Ontario’s minimum wage increases from $11.60 to $14 per hour, and in January 2019, the rate increases to $15 per hour.
-Politicians, economists, small business owners, and analysts are all speculating on how the increase in minimum wage is going to affect small businesses in particular.
+Ontario’s minimum wage was raised to $15 per hour in January 2019 and politicians, economists, small business owners, and analysts are all speculating on how the increase in minimum wage may affect small businesses in particular.

-Only some small businesses are likely to be affected by a shift in the minimum wage, and it largely depends on the industry.
-Only a few industries such as restaurants, retail, and hospitality tend to pay their workers minimum wage.
-Businesses in many other industries such as manufacturing, health care, marketing, tech, and countless others already offer their workers more than minimum wage to be competitive.
+A shift in minimum wage is likely to impact only some small businesses, depending on the industry.
+Only a few industries, such as the restaurant, retail, and hospitality, tend to pay entry-level workers minimum wage.
+Businesses in industries such as manufacturing, health care, marketing, and technology generally offer their workers a salary that’s higher than minimum wage in order to remain competitive.

 Reevaluating Job Value

-That said, even small businesses that don’t pay workers minimum wage are likely to be indirectly affected by the shift.
+Small businesses that don’t pay workers minimum wage might experience an indirect impact when the shift occurs.
 Employers decide how much to pay their workers based on skill and the work done, but they also select rates that are likely to help them retain their employees.
-Generally, jobs tend to pay more if they involve more training and staffing costs.
-In these situations, businesses need to focus on retention so they don’t lose too much money in recruiting, staffing, and training costs.
+Generally, jobs tend to pay more if they involve more specialized experience, training, and recruitment efforts.
+In these situations, businesses need to focus on retention so they don’t lose too much money in recruiting, staffing, and training new employees.

-To ensure they don’t lose employees to other opportunities, small businesses may have to increase their wages.
-For instance, if a small business offers $15 as a wage, that may be competitive in 2017 when Ontario’s minimum wage is less than $12, but in 2019 when minimum wage is $15, that rate is no longer competitive so the business has to adjust and reevaluate how it assesses job value.
-Otherwise, as indicated above, it may face excess training and hiring costs.
+To ensure they keep current employees on board, small businesses may have to increase their wages.
+For instance, a small business with a starting wage of $15 per hour was competitive in 2017, when Ontario’s minimum wage was less than $12.
+But in 2019, when minimum wage is $15, that rate is no longer competitive, so businesses have to adjust and reevaluate how they assess job value.
+Otherwise, they may face excess training and hiring costs.

 To afford the increases to minimum wage, many small businesses have to adjust their business models.
 Some businesses simply need to reduce their profit targets and take their extra payroll costs from their profits.
-Businesses that already operate on tight profit margins need to find money in other places.
+Businesses that already operate on tight profit margins must find money in other places.

 In particular, businesses may increase sales targets or raise prices.
-John Schmitt from the Centre for Economic and Policy Research in Washington, D.C. created a comprehensive report based on multiple studies on the effect of minimum wage increases, and he reported that the most popular ways businesses have dealt with increases in minimum wage are by boosting productivity and reducing turnover.
+John Schmitt from the Centre for Economic and Policy Research in Washington, D.C. created a comprehensive report based on multiple studies on the effect of minimum wage increases.
+He reports that the most popular ways businesses deal with increases in minimum wage are by boosting productivity and reducing turnover.